suchialex/CINS3002-CW09/instructions.md

 <details>
   <summary>
     ✅ 16.
-Change department of all students
+Change case of the major of all students
   </summary>

   - Change major values for all the students to uppercase